 Indonesia is a vast archipelago of 17,000 islands, 6,000 of which are inhabited.
 While Indonesia only shares land borders with three countries-Malaysia, Timor Leste, and Papua New Guinea-it shares maritime boundaries with Australia, India, the Philippines, Thailand, Vietnam and Singapore.
-Its 55,000 kilometres of coastline stretches between the Indian and Pacific oceans, straddling At the same time as Indonesia's fortunes are changing, the geopolitical dynamics of the region are shifting as well. some of the busiest and strategically most important sea lanes in the world.3 The Malacca Strait, a narrow waterway separating Indonesia from Malaysia and Singapore, is one of the two main 'chokepoints' for energy transport in the world.
+Its 55,000 kilometres of coastline stretches between the Indian and Pacific oceans, straddling some of the busiest and strategically most important sea lanes in the world.
+The Malacca Strait, a narrow waterway separating Indonesia from Malaysia and Singapore, is one of the two main 'chokepoints' for energy transport in the world.
 More than 50,000 vessels travel through it every year.
-In 2006, 15 million barrels of oil per day were transported through the strait, the bulk being Middle-Eastern oil travelling to China and Japan.4 Eighty percent of China's oil imports pass through the waterway.5 Distinguished US correspondent Robert Kaplan notes:
+In 2006, 15 million barrels of oil per day were transported through the strait, the bulk being Middle-Eastern oil travelling to China and Japan.
+4 Eighty percent of China's oil imports pass through the waterway.
+5 Distinguished US correspondent Robert Kaplan notes: